waseem-h/kubernetes-operator/website/content/en/docs/Getting Started/latest/separate-namespaces.md

 With this, you have just set up Jenkins Operator and Jenkins in separate namespaces.
 Now the Operator will run in its own namespace (`jenkins-operator`), watch for CRs in `jenkins` namespace, and deploy Jenkins there.

-## Report a Security Vulnerability

-If you find a vulnerability or any misconfiguration in Jenkins, please report it in the [issues](https://github.com/jenkinsci/kubernetes-operator/issues).